JoJosuk/JoJosuk/README.md

 ><h4 align="left"> Hi there! 👋 I'm a Computer Science student with a focus on Data Science, constantly exploring the fascinating world of technology and programming.
 I'm passionate about leveraging the power of programming languages to solve complex problems.
 Here's a bit about me:</h4>

 - Studying Computer Science with a focus on Data Science 📚💻
-- Proficient in Python, R, and JavaScript (JS) programming languages 🐍📊🌐💻
+- Proficient in Python, Rust, R, and JavaScript (JS) programming languages 🐍📊🌐💻
 - Experienced in full-stack development, building both frontend and backend components using React, a popular JavaScript library for building user interfaces 🌐💪💻
-- Currently working on a project using Next.js, a powerful framework for building modern web applications with JavaScript (JS) 🌐🚀
+- Currently working on a project using Tauri, a powerful framework for building modern desktop applications with Rus t⚙️
 - Passionate about exploring cutting-edge technologies and embracing innovation 🔍🚀
 - Actively keeping up with the latest industry trends and advancements, including Python libraries and frameworks for data analysis and machine learning 🐍📈🧠
 - Values quality time spent with loved ones, striking a balance between work and personal life 👨‍👩‍👧‍👦❤️